8 Winter Tips For Your French Bulldog

 This may seem obvious, but a lot of people don’t take this one serious; no matter how nice the weather is outside, don’t stay still for too long with your 4 legged friends.
 Keep the dog moving, because moving keeps him warm.
 Again because Frenchies have such a short coat and unprotected belly, it’s better to put on a jacket or sweater.

-Keep your french bulldog warm
+keep your french bulldog warm

 TIP: A French Bulldog (and all dogs in general) that is cold will shiver and will, avoid contact, and will usually stand in “statue” mode.